afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 ## For object header media type = Video H264 in AVCC (0x00)

 Payload MUST be H264 with bitstream AVC1 format as described in [ISO14496-15:2019] section 5.3.
-Using 4bytes size field length.
+Using 4 bytes size field length.

 ## For object header media type = Audio Opus bitsream (0x01)